Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

 Under the Loupe

-The 2577 reference was produced in large quantities between 1948 to 1955.
-Perhaps because of the era of change, you will find, a staggering diversity of dials, movements, case backs and crowns.
+The 2577 reference was produced in large quantities between 1948 and 1955.
+Perhaps due to the era of change, you will find a staggering diversity of dials, movements, case backs and crowns.
 This is a great reference to start with, as you will likely find something that suits your tastes.

-I had this watch serviced in Dec 2023 by Illya, Gold Time Horology known for his stellar reputation in handling vintage watches.
+I had this watch serviced in December 2023 by Illya of Gold Time Horology, known for his stellar reputation in handling vintage watches.
 I was not disappointed.

-Illya sourced me a brand new Omega signed domed crystal, replaced the crown (with my used but better condition spare) and gave sound guidance on what changes to avoid.
-Illya was also nice enough to send me pictures of the watch opened up to see the movement.
+Illya sourced a brand-new Omega signed domed crystal, replaced the crown (using my used but better-condition spare) and gave sound guidance on what changes to avoid.

-I’m usually a “perfect” dial collector, but the imperfection in the honeycomb texture brings it all together.
+I’m usually a “perfect” dial collector, but the imperfections in the honeycomb texture are just more suitable here.

 .